RejaurRahman/facere-shopping-album-app/README.md

 - Delete an existing item
 - Filter through categories
 - Filter not visible if no data shown
+- Filter dropdown has (show all).
+You can view all items added to list - set as default

 ** To work on
-- Filter dropdown add (show all) and view all items added to list - set as default
 - Sort out shopping lisy by A-Z, Z-A, Sort by completed and uncompleted items, complete all items on list
 - Edit existing data from shopping item (title) and (category)
 - Complete an item from an existing list